At breakfast the next morn, she leaned toward Grimme and whispered, “Did you talk about the bills with your paramours?”

 She cantered Troy around to cool him off, then trotted toward home.

 When she crested a rise, there was Grimme standing with an exhausted Helen, but talking to Emelisse, who was riding side-saddle.
 As he spoke, he plucked handsful of tall grass and rubbed Helen down.
 Emelisse’s palfrey was small, little bigger than a pony, and she cast Brìghde a hateful glance as Brìghde rode up on Helen’s other side.
 She turned Troy so the beasts could touch noses.
 Emelisse was still speaking to Grimme.
 In French.
-Very, very polite French thrumming with rage if one were listening for it.
+Very, very polite French thrumming with rage if one could speak French.

 “Why do you not ride with me in the morning?”